Course of Study Design and Development Policy

 Course of Study Design and Development Procedure

-A proposal for a new course of study must first be submitted to the Development Committee.
+A proposal for a new course of study (including nested courses) must first be submitted to Accreditation Committee using the Course of Study Development Proposal Template.
 This proposal should include:

-• proposed rationale, including how the proposed course aligns to the Strategic Plan of the college as well as a description of how it will integrate the AC Graduate Attributes;
+- proposed rationale, including how the proposed course aligns to AC's Strategic Plan as well as a description of how it will integrate the AC Graduate Attributes;

 2. Approval to proceed

-If the proposal is accepted by the Development Committee, then it is sent to both Executive Committee and Academic Board for recommendation.
-If it is recommended by both Executive Committee and Academic Board, it will then proceed to the Council.
+If the proposal is accepted by Accreditation Committee, then it is sent to both Executive and Academic Board for recommendation.
+If it is recommended by both Executive and Academic Board, it will then proceed to Council.
 It will then either be approved or not approved by Council.

-For VET courses of study: after Council approval and required ASQA processes these may be added to the scope of offerings.
+For VET training packages and skill sets: after Council approval these may be added to AC’s scope of offerings using required ASQA processes.

-3. For HE courses of study: Course Development Committee appointed
+3. For HE courses of study and VET accredited courses: Course Development Committee appointed

-If a HE course of study is approved by Council, the Development Committee will be tasked with overseeing the development of the course, according to the AC Course of Study template and guidelines.
-The Development Committee will appoint a Course Development Committee (CDC) which will usually include the Dean of Faculty, other relevant academic staff and at least one external member from a relevant field.
+If a course of study is approved by Council, Accreditation Committee will be tasked with overseeing the development of the course, according to the AC Course of Study template and guidelines.
+Accreditation Committee will appoint a Course Development Committee (CDC) which will usually include the Head of School (or delegated representative), other relevant academic staff and at least one external member from a relevant field.
 A chair will also be nominated.

 4. Design of course of study